Here is Caelyn's Statement from her application:

 The North Wind Quilters Guild Scholarship Program has been developed for the purpose of providing funds to support graduating high school seniors, college students and vocational students from Solano, Yolo and Napa counties who are pursuing a 2-4 year degree or vocational certificate in textiles, design or art.

-For more information please contact Scholarship Chairperson: Leonore Tagudin & Barbara Williams
+For more information please contact Scholarship Chairperson: Laurie Johnston

 North Wind Quilters Guild